Ferromagnetism in an extended coherently-coupled atomic superfluid: INTRODUCTION

-In this work, we investigate this magnetic QPT in a superfluid cloud of sodium atoms.
-We experimentally demonstrate the ferromagnetic nature of our two-component superfluid by providing a detailed characterization of the phase diagram and of the associated hysteresis phenomena.
-Moreover, we show the possibility of deterministically generating domain walls between different magnetic states.
+The quantum Ising model \cite{Ising1925,sachdev} is the paradigmatic model for (continuous) QPT, where the ferromagnetic interactions along one spin direction of the standard Ising model compete with a transverse magnetic field.
+The dynamics of the low-energy magnetic fluctuations near the critical point are described by a $\phi^4$ theory.
+This is based on the Ginzburg-Landau functional for a continuous phase transition, with its iconic single- to double-well energy landscape transition upon the change of an external parameter \cite{Landau1984}.

+In this work, we experimentally demonstrate that a superfluid of coherently-coupled Sodium atoms exhibits such a ferromagnetic phase transition.
+While classical bifurcation \cite{Zibold10} and hysteresis phenomena \cite{Trenkwalder2016} were already observed in zero-dimensional atomic systems, the lack of a spatial extension inhibited the possibility of describing the observed phenomena in terms of a phase transition.
+This is, instead, possible in our spatially extended ultracold cloud of coherently-coupled atoms, where the spin degree of freedom can be properly described as a ferromagnetic order parameter with anisotropic interactions and subject to an external field.
+Taking advantage of the coexistence of different magnetic phases within a single system, we map out the phase diagram of the ground state and characterize the associated hysteresis phenomena.
+Exploiting the long coherence time of our system and its robustness against localized spin excitations, we demonstrate the possibility to deterministically generate domain walls between different magnetic states.

-Besides providing a clear illustration of an exciting fundamental physics, our results highlight the potential of two-component BECs as a new platform where to explore QPTs.
-As compared to previous works on spinor quantum gases, our elongated geometry allows us to depart from the 0-dimensional magnetic models often realized in this context~\cite{Zibold10} and to take advantage of the rich manipulation and detection toolset available for cold atoms to explore the critical physics of the phase transition in spatially extended systems.
-As compared to usual solid-state systems, our platform features important advantages: on the one hand, the cold atom platform allows for a microscopic description of all the interaction processes taking place in the system and, therefore, is amenable to a quantitative comparison with theory.
+Our results highlight the potential of a coherently-coupled BECs as a new platform, where to explore QPTs.
+As compared to usual solid-state systems, our platform features important advantages.
+On the one hand, the cold atom platform allows for a microscopic description of all the interaction processes taking place in the system and, therefore, is amenable to a quantitative comparison with theory.
 On the other hand, the superfluid nature of the cloud and the smoothness of the trapping potential remove all those complications that normally stem from the unavoidable disorder of solid-state systems and their fast incoherent relaxation process, hence allowing to focus on the intrinsic many-body properties of the stationary states.
-On a longer run, we expect that this feature will be of extreme importance in view of using our platform to experimentally study coherent relaxation phenomena in isolated quantum systems, such as the time-dependent motion of domain walls or the quantum-induced bubble-mediated decay of metastable states.
+On a longer run, we expect that this feature will be of extreme importance, in view of applications to the experimental study of coherent relaxation phenomena in isolated quantum systems, such as the time-dependent motion of domain walls or the quantum-induced bubble-mediated decay of metastable states.